Let me start this topic with a story from real life. I’m sure, you’ve had the similar situation as well.

 Clients: giving a designer a vague description of a project puts undue pressure on them if you (the client) actually have a strong opinion about how things should look.
 “Trusting” a designer to somehow read your mind, and somehow channel a vision you have and bring it to life is unfair, if you haven’t provided them with a detailed description.
 This inevitably leads to clients demanding full revisions from a designer who has already completed the bulk of the work as well as a potentially-awkward conversation about increasing the budget.

 If you are in need of design help, be very clear about what you want (even provide a rough sketch), and discuss your needs with the designer beforehand.
-After you’ve done this, having them relay back to you what they’ve heard.
+After you’ve done this, have them relay back to you what they’ve heard.
 This will help to eliminate misunderstandings and confirm that they understand your vision.

 If you are open to honest feedback, then I encourage you to ask for their honest opinion — if they disagree with your vision, hear them out!
 Designers know what is effective in their trade, and can help to steer you the right direction.

 If you tell them that trust them to do things their way, but in the end, you aren’t happy with it, remember that you must pay for their time for the work they have done, as well as pay for more hours if you want changes.
 This is not a ‘pay once’ scenario with endless hours of work until you receive what you like.